Unraveling the graph structure of tabular data through Bayesian and spectral analysis: Methods

 \section{Methods}

-The~\figref{fig:Diagram} describes the method proposed in this work.
-A weighted directed graph is derived from the original tabular data, with vertices representing the features, and edges representing their relationships, weighted by the SHAP values.
-As a first measurement, centrality measurements, in this case the hub-score, can be calculated from the obtained graph.
-An edge filtering approach, namely the disparity filter, is applied to the obtained complete graph, so as to remove the weakest edges.
-Spectral information, in particular using the deformed magnetic Laplacian operator, allows us to gain additional insight about the data.
-Finally, the hierarchical modular structure obtained using the nSBM and the SHAP method allows to analyze the entire dataset or just a sample.
-For example, the responses of a single individual in a survey.
-The results can be refined based on a subset of the graph and this refinement can be repeated up to a desired granularity.
+In~\figref{fig:Diagram} we describe the method proposed in this work.
+We divide the method into four stages: graph representation, group, individual, and multilevel column analyses.
+The method starts by extracting a weighted directed graph from the tabular data, with vertices representing the columns and edges representing their relationships, weighted by the SHAP values.
+After that, to unravel the sparse graph representation of the tabular data, we choose to apply an edge filtering method to remove the weakest edges which finishes our pre-processing phase and allow us to employ techniques to understanding the columns and rows of the tabular data.
+To accomplish this understanding task, we focused on our method in the spectral information provided by the deformed magnetic Laplacian operator and the hierarchical modular structure got from the nSBM.
+Meanwhile, the nSBM give to us a way to group the columns into classes.
+The spectral information gave us a way to refine ours results based on a subset of the graph and this refinement can be repeated up to a desired granularity.
+Besides that those two group analyses, we also employ techniques that can give us insights about the relevance of a column (using centrality measures) or how to associate a column with a vector in a space (tab2vec).
+In the following, we discuss in details each step of this framework.

-In the following, we discuss in more detail the mapping of the tabular dataset into a weighted directed graph, with the weights quantifying how important a feature is to a prediction task.